Marie-Paule Kieny

 Marie-Paule Kieny is a French virologist, vaccinologist, public health expert and science writer.
-She is currently director of research at INSERM and chief of the board at DNDi.
+She is currently director of research at INSERM and Chair of the board of DNDi and of the Medicines Patent Pool.

 Education

 Kieny completed her PhD in microbiology in 1980 at the University of Montpellier, and received her Habilitation à Diriger des Recherches in 1995 from the University of Strasbourg.

 Kieny was presented with an honorary doctorate from the Autonomous University of Barcelona in 2019 for her commitment to public health and worldwide universal health care.

 Career

 After completing her PhD, Kieny took up a position at Transgene SA, Strasbourg, as assistant scientific director under scientific director Jean-Pierre Lecocq until 1988.

 Kieny became director of research at Inserm for the first time between 1999 and 2000.
 Kieny was a member of the European Vaccine Initiative until 2010.